Renesas-EMEV2/Documentation/Kernel.md

 Configurations
 --------------

-We prefer not to branch new kernel versions, unless we are going to move to a major kernal release, like 3.8 or newer.
+We prefer not to branch new kernel versions on our git repository, unless we are going to move to a major kernel release, like 3.8 or newer.
 Additional customizations on top of this base version, covering different board manufacturing and device peripherals, should be handled through confguration options.

 The major default configurations defined for the Renesas EMEV platforms, up to now, are the following:

 * emev_mypad_gb_defconfig

-For a "Livall" tablet board, for Android GB build, with PixCir touchscren driver.
-Note, the Goodix GT801 touchscrenn driver code is present and can be choosen with 'make menuconfig', selecting it from drivers-input-touchcreens and unselecting the PixCir one.
+For a "Livall" tablet board, for an Android GB build, with a PixCir touchscren driver by default.
+Note, the Goodix GT801 touchscrewn driver code is present too and can be choosen with 'make menuconfig', selecting it from drivers-input-touchcreens and unselecting the PixCir one.

 * emev_mypad_jb_defconfig

-For a "Livall" tablet board, for Android JB build, with GT801 touchscreen driver.
-Note, the PixCir touchscrenn driver code is present and can be choosen with 'make menuconfig' selecting it from drivers-input-touchcreens and unselecting the Goodix one.
+For a "Livall" tablet board, for an Android JB build, with a Goodix GT801 touchscreen driver by default.
+Note, the PixCir touchscreen driver code is present too and can be choosen with 'make menuconfig' selecting it from drivers-input-touchcreens and unselecting the Goodix one.

 * emev_mypad_upd_defconfig

 For a Livall tablet board, for a cramfs Linux (Wind River), used during firmware update from SD-card.
-See also Bootloader docs.
+See also Bootloader docs about this (https://github.com/Renesas-EMEV2/Documentation/Bootloader.md)